best color lights for sleep

 This can of course have drastic consequences on our sleep quality, such as insomnia.

-So it’s very important that we chose lighting colors that are warm.
+So it’s very important that we choose lighting colors that are warm.

 Amber or Orange Light